 Who’s it for: Professionals who like to game in the off hours.

-Why we picked the Dell XPS 15:
+What we thought about the Dell XPS 15:

 The XPS 15 is a bigger, badder version of the XPS 13 and although it might not be as cutting edge as some of the alternatives, it’s still one of the best Dell laptops out there.

-Read our full review of the Dell XPS 15 here.
+Read our Dell XPS 15 review.

 Why you should buy this: It’s an XPS 15 with a 360-degree hinge and an interesting design.